K-1 Air Base

 K-1 Air Base, or Kaywan, is a former Iraqi Air Force base and military base in the Kirkuk Governorate of Iraq.
 It was captured by Coalition forces during Operation Iraqi Freedom in 2003, later served as the headquarters of the 12th Division of the Iraqi Army.
 In 2014 it was taken over by the Kurdish Peshmerga.
 On October 16, 2017, the base was taken back by Iraqi special forces during the Battle of Kirkuk.

 History

 K-1 was a primary air base for the Iraqi Air Force prior to Operation Iraqi Freedom.
+It is named after the pumping station at mile 0 (at the Kirkuk oil field) of the Kirkuk-Haifa oil pipeline that was commissioned in 1934.

 Iraq war 2003–2011

 It was used as a Contingency Operating Location by the United States Army after the 2003 U.S. invasion.

 During the American presence in Iraq, U.S. and Iraqi forces used training centers at K1 as hubs for combined instruction between U.S. soldiers and various units of Iraqi Security Forces, including Iraqi Army infantry and route clearance units.

 "This base will eventually be turned over from Location Command to the 12th Division," said Hall.
 “The 12th IA is planning on using the K1 facility to support a new tank regiment that is forming.
 The regiment is not on the ground yet, but it is in the working for the future.”

 Soldiers of Company C, 1st Brigade Special Troops Battalion and 101st Brigade Support Battalion, 1st Advise and Assist Task Force, 1st Infantry Division, vacated and transferred control of Contingency Operating Location K1 to Iraq Security Forces, July 25, 2011.